-- Dever Fellowship – a substantial cash grant, presented annually, in honor of novelist and BC alumnus Joseph Dever, to a graduating senior who proposes to pursue a career in writing.
-Applicants, who must have published at least one work in a BC publication or in an external one, may nominate themselves or be nominated by a faculty member.
+- Dever Fellowship – a substantial grant in honor of Margaret and Joseph Dever, to a graduating senior who proposes to pursue a career in writing.
+Applicants, who must have published at least one work in a BC publication or in an external one, may nominate themselves.

 - Dever Award for Freshman Writing – a cash award for the best essay (at least five double-spaced pages) written by a freshman for any English course.
 The essay should be submitted by a member of the English faculty with an application form filled out by the faculty member.
 Instructors may nominate up to three essays.